csulb-cmw/repo343/README.md

 * William Perez (billyreaper@yahoo.com)

 # introduction
-This is part one our version control system, which only implements the create repo command, which functions under only certain conditions.
+This is part two of our version control system, which implements the create, commit, and checkout functions

 # Usage instructions
 ## External Requirements